jszychowskilaba/furniture-manufacturing/README.md

   `{ type: 'string', enum: ['pending', 'inProduction', 'finished'] }`

-  - pending: waiting for costumer approval
+  - pending: waiting for costumer approval.
+Waiting for approval, order cannot be produced, but materials are reserved.
-  - in production: order is in production
+  - in production: order is in production and materials are reserved.
+Only in this status the order can be produced.
-  - finished: order has been finished
+  - finished: order has been finished.
+This status changes automatically when the order completes.
   - canceled: order has been canceled or deleted.
+Materials and labors are deleted from the order and materials stock and reserved stock are restored.

 - **manufactured:** quantity already produced.
 When a unit is manufactured, the stock of the materials get updated.